Visiting Venice, Italy

 Getting to Venice

 Venice is served by 2 airport(s).
-It's a popular entry point for travelers visiting Italy.
+It is a popular entry point for travelers visiting Italy.

 Getting Around